xiaohan2012/xiaohan2012.github.io/_posts/2015-09-29-parameter-estimation-in-fully-observed-MN.md

 - **Q**: Why this conclusion?
 - **Q**: Why precision matrix more meaningful than covariance matrix?
   Because many seemingly unrelated factors can be correlated(even butterfly and hurricane) thus there is the densely connected graph under the C matrix implication.
 However under Q matrix, we only consider conditional independence, thus a more sparsely connected graph.
-Easiler to interpret and compute.
+Easier to interpret and compute.

 For example, some contrast between covariance matrix and precision matrix: